 Make sure you document the linkage to care, including staying in regular contact with your provider network and keeping track of what appointments were made and kept.
 Are you sending folks to a program that's the right fit for them or just one with open slots?
 Make sure the providers are culturally appropriate and address the multiple needs of the client, such as housing, employment, and treatment.
 Do you have a one-stop shop that is geared to folks coming home after incarceration?

-We will now review the activities and steps in the workplan that relate to the fourth Core Element: designing approaches to follow-up after linkage to care to support retention in care.
-Module 5 ---
+We will now review the activities and steps in the workplan that relate to the Core Element: offering appropriate follow up during the 90 days after the client has been released.